Frank O'Mara

-Frank O’Mara (born 1960 in Limerick) is a former Irish runner.
+Frank O’Mara (born 17 July 1960) is an Irish businessman and former runner.
 A three-time Olympian, he was twice World Indoor Champion in the 3000m.
 O’Mara has post-graduate degrees from the University of Arkansas and had a successful career in the wireless industry.

 Early life

 O’Mara began his athletics career at age 10, finishing 3rd in the All-Ireland 400m.
 He attended JFK primary school and St. Munchins College, where he played rugby.
-O’Mara won the Irish schools 1500m in a championship record of 3:58.2.
+O’Mara won the Irish schools 1500m in an intermediate championship record of 3:58.2.
 His victory that day led St. Munchin's to win the team title.

 College Athletics

 O’Mara received a scholarship to the University of Arkansas, where he studied engineering.
 While there, he ran 3:40.5 in Houston, TX in 1983 to become only the third Irishman to ever win the NCAA 1500m.
 That same year, he was on the first University of Arkansas team to win a Championship of America title at the Penn Relays, where he anchored the distance medley relay.
 He also anchored the 4 × 1500 m relay team to victory and was named the Penn Relays’ most valuable track performer.
 That summer he ran 3:52.50 at the Cork City Sports and was a semi-finalist at the inaugural world championships in Helsinki.
 In 1997, he was inducted into the University of Arkansas Sports Hall of Honor.